seanf316/P1-Vanguard/README.md

     - #### First Time Visitor Goals

     1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content specific to my needs.
+    1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content specific to my needs.
-    3. As a First Time Visitor, I want to be able to view the site on multiple devices.
+    1. As a First Time Visitor, I want to be able to view the site on multiple devices.

     -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find out more information about the best third party sites and apps for the Destiny gaming franchise.
-    2. As a Returning Visitor, I want to learn more about the Destiny story and Lore.
+    1. As a Returning Visitor, I want to learn more about the Destiny story and Lore.
-    3. As a Returning Visitor, I want to find the best way to get in contact with the developer.
+    1. As a Returning Visitor, I want to find the best way to get in contact with the developer.

     -   #### Frequent User Goals

     1. As a Frequent User, I want to check to see if there are any newly added sites or apps.
-    2. As a Frequent User, I want to check to see if there are any new sections added to the site.
+    1. As a Frequent User, I want to check to see if there are any new sections added to the site.
-    3. As a Frequent User, I want to sign up so that I am emailed any major updates and/or changes to the website.
+    1. As a Frequent User, I want to sign up so that I am emailed any major updates and/or changes to the website.

 -   ### Design

     -   #### Imagery
         -   The large, background hero image on the splash page is designed to be striking and catch the user's attention.
 I wanted a Destiny related image that had a futuristic sci-fi aesthetic.
     -   #### Colour Scheme
         -   I wanted the color scheme to match with the hero image so variations of green and cream where used for backgrounds in the sections.
 I used whitesmoke and grey for the paragraphs and variations of green for all the headings.
-Black was used for hover effect on the anchor/button elements to contrast well with the greens chosen for the site.
+Black was used for the navbar/footer and hover effect on the anchor/button elements to contrast well with the greens chosen for the site.
 For the card background I used the some linear gradient colours to add some vibrancy to the asthectic.
         <img src="./assets/readme/coolors.png"/>
     -   #### Typography
         -   The Poppins font is the main font used for the paragraphs throughout the website with Sans Serif as the fallback.
 I used font Exo 2 for all my headings.
 I felt that Poppins and Exo 2 worked really well together to provide that gaming text look for the site.
 All fonts where taken from Google Fonts and applied via @import method to CSS file.